Residents talk to a Resident Manager at an event.

 • Restart your computer.
 Make sure that the data cable is plugged in securely to both the computer’s network port and the data jack in your room/apartment.
 Make sure the cable is plugged into the data jack and not the beige phone jack.

 • Check for flashing green and yellow lights near the network port on your computer.
-A green light on, yellow/orange light flashing usually means the connection is working.
+A green light on, and a yellow/orange light flashing usually means the connection is working.
 If this is not the case, either the network card is misconfigured, the data jack is not working or your data cable is bad.

 • Try plugging the data cable into another data jack.
-It is unlikely that all the data jacks in the room/apartment are not functioning, unless there is a network outage.
+It is unlikely that all the data jacks in the room/apartment are not functioning unless there is a network outage.
 To check for network issues, visit the campus outage page.

 • Try using a different data cable.
-If you need a data cable they are available for purchase at any Housing Dining Services convenience store, University Apartments Community Center or DoIT tech store.
+If you need a data cable they are available for purchase at any Housing Dining Services convenience store, University Apartments Community Center, or DoIT tech store.

 Back to top